The purpose of an estimator is what it does: Misspecification, estimands, and over-identification: What Do We Mean by ``Misspecified?''

 The moment condition model is econometrically misspecified at $(\theta,P)$ if and only if the moment conditions are violated at all values of $\psi$ consistent with the true economic parameter $\theta,$ i.e.

+For instance, it might be that the moment conditions are not solved by any parameter value $\psi$ consistent, through $\vartheta$, with the true counterfactual outcome $\theta$.
 Under this definition, the reason for misspecification $(\theta, P) \not\in \mathcal M$---incorrect relationship between $\psi$ and $P$ (i.e. the moments $g$), incorrect relationship between $\psi$ and $\theta$ (i.e. the function $\vartheta$), or some other source---is irrelevant.
 Indeed, since correct specification requires only that our model $ \mathcal{M}$ allow the true $(\theta,P)$ pair, it is possible for the model to be correctly specified even if our underlying economic assumptions are incorrect and the model parameter $\psi$ does not have a well-defined ``true'' value.
 Similarly, the model is statistically misspecified at $P$ if there exists no value of $\psi$ that solves the moment conditions Since econometrically correct specification imposes an additional restriction $(\vartheta (\psi)=\theta)$ relative to statistically correct specification, we see that the model may sometimes be econometrically, but not statistically, misspecified.
 In particular, when the model is just-identified with $\dim(g(X_i,\psi))=k=p=\dim(\psi),$ the moment conditions involve the same number of equations and unknowns and will often, though not always, have a solution.
 In over-identified models with $k>p,$ by contrast, we have more moment equations than unknowns. \end{exsq}

 \begin{exsq}[Linear Causal Model, continued]